Meniny/MXSpeaker-in-Objective-C/README.md

 # MXSpeaker-in-Objective-C

-`MXSpeaker` is a voice speaker class category for iOS in Objective-C.
+`MXSpeaker` is a text speaker class category for iOS in Objective-C.

 ## Installation with CocoaPods